Find a Community

 Memory Care at Five Star Senior Living

 Five Star Senior Living is one of the nation’s leading providers of memory care.
-We call it the Bridge to Rediscovery.
-This award-winning program utilizes Montessori-based techniques to allow people with Alzheimer’s and other forms of dementia to feel successful and empowered.
+We call it our Memory Care program.
+This program utilizes techniques to allow people with Alzheimer’s and other forms of dementia to feel successful and empowered.
 Contact us to learn more and to schedule a private tour of one of our senior living communities near you.

 Contact Us Today